psu-epl/psu-epl.github.com/LPKF-MiniContac-RS-Plating-Tank.md

     1. The blank's x dimension must be at least 6.5".
 This is because the clamp screws on the board holder can't hold a narrower board.
     2. The y dimension must hold the PCB, plus a border of about 0.7", plus another .2" on the top.
 The board clamps from the top and there's .5" of airspace above the liquid, and the board must be taped down on the routing machine and the head can't hit the tape.

+* Calculating the plating current

+   1. Take the dimensions of your blank, in mm.
+   2. Go to page 41 of the plating tank manual and calculate the plating tank current for your sized blank.
+Write this down.

 * drilling the board
     use any PCB milling machine to drill all of the component holes and vias.
 Make sure you have at least two good fiducial holes for alignment (on the LPKF you should specifically place fiducials; on the A406, you can use any two well-separated holes, including vias)

 ## STEP 1: Clean board in Solution #1